AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-asset-rule-suggestion.md

 <a id="opIdAssetRuleSuggestion_Cancel Suggestion"></a>

-Cancels a running suggestion query.
+Cancels a running suggestion query

 ### Request
 ```text